budlabs/bashbud/docs/tutorial.md

 **Makefile**.
 The check target also has `_MyScript` as a prerequisite, so you will always check an up to date version.

+> All lines ending with '#bashbud' will be ignored
+> and not included in the concatenated version
+> (`_MyScript`).
+If the first line of a file
+> ends with '#bashbud' that whole file
+> will be ignored and not included.

 We can test this by changing the the following line in `func/not_cool.sh`